vm7608/AI-Training-2/03_GAN/02_DCGANs/README.md

   <i>Architecture of the generator and the discriminator in a DCGAN model.</i>
 </p>

+The following are the main architectural features of DCGANs.

-### **2.1 Replace any pooling layer with convolutional stride**
+### **2.1.
+Replace any pooling layer with convolutional stride**

 In CNNs, max pooling is used to reduce the spatial dimensions of the feature maps.
 However, max pooling is not suitable for GANs because it discards information about the location of features in the feature maps.

 So, DCGANs replace all max pooling layers with convolutional layers with stride.
 That will allow the network to learn its own spatial downsampling.

-This approach is used in our generator, allowing it to learn its own spatial upsampling, and discriminator
+This approach is used in Generator, allowing it to learn its own spatial upsampling, and also in Discriminator, allowing it to learn its own spatial downsampling.

 ### **2.2.
 Use transposed convolution for upsampling**

 Transposed convolution is used in the generator to produce an image from a random noise vector.

 Transposed convolution is also known as fractionally-strided convolution or deconvolution.
 It is the opposite of convolution.
-It takes a small input tensor and produces a larger output tensor.
+A transposed convolutional layer is usually carried out for upsampling.
+It takes a small input tensor/feature map and produces a larger output tensor/feature map.

 If a convolution with stride > 1 will reduce the spatial dimensions of the feature maps, a transposed convolution with stride > 1 will increase the spatial dimensions of the feature maps.

-A transposed convolutional layer, on the other hand, is usually carried out for upsampling i.e. to generate an output feature map that has a spatial dimension greater than that of the input feature map.
 Just like the standard convolutional layer, the transposed convolutional layer is also defined by the padding and stride.
-These values of padding and stride are the one that hypothetically was carried out on the output to generate the input. i.e. if you take the output, and carry out a standard convolution with stride and padding defined, it will generate the spatial dimension same as that of the input.

 <p align="center">
   <img src="https://i0.wp.com/nttuan8.com/wp-content/uploads/2020/04/t2.png?resize=1536%2C366&ssl=1" >